briannededeugd/hcd/README.md

 	- Extra functions by decreasing/increasing font-size

 I'm excited to see Nicolette's reaction next week when I've implemented all of this!

+#### Teacher's feedback Week 2

+After testing with Nicolette on Wednesday, I had two feedback sessions with my teachers.
+First, I spoke to Tamara on Thursday and filled her in on my progress, choices, and Nicolette's opinions, as well as my plans.
+She liked the feedback of the cursor and the buttons as well, but had a few additional suggestions:

+1. *Character count*: As the textarea has limited space, I'm adding a scroll to this element.
+To provide Nicolette with even more feedback, I can add a character count somewhere at the bottom of the input.
+	- _Am I implementing this?_: I like the idea of adding to the visual input confirming Nicolette's interaction.
+I don't think this will be too difficult, so I definitely want to implement this.
+2. *Social actions*: I now have all necessary components to allow Nicolette to do what she needs to, but there's more to add in order to give her even more control.
+The text Nicolette copies gets pasted in the textarea, but what else?
+Tamara suggested I add 'social buttons' to share the contents of the textarea on the socials of her choice.
+	- _Am I implementing this?_: This seems like something I'll do if I have the time.
+I do agree that I should go the extra mile (if this can even be considered doing so), so it's on my list.
+3. *Buttons closer to text*: My classmate Quinten said that the copy and paste buttons might be too far away from the text, but he also commented that this could be because of the size of the TV-screen we were testing on.
+Since Nicolette didn't have any issues with this, I decided to let it be.

 ### Third prototype test | April 24th 2024